ahhurlbert/aviandietdb/README.md

 1. If you have any suggestions on the package please feel free to post an [issue](https://github.com/ahhurlbert/aviandietdb/issues).

-2. We will be submitting the Avian Diet Database as a formal publication with a DOI soon, but if you would like to cite it, for the moment use: Hurlbert, AH, AM Olsen, MM Sawyer, and PM Winner.
+2. Citation: Hurlbert, AH, AM Olsen, MM Sawyer, and PM Winner.
 2021.
-Avian Diet Database.
-Scientific Data, in press. https://doi.org/10.5281/zenodo.5523102.
+The Avian Diet Database as a quantitative source of information on avian diets.
+Scientific Data 8:260. https://doi.org/10.1038/s41597-021-01049-9

 3. If you are aware of a quantitative study on avian diets that is NOT in the database (especially for North American species), please [post an issue in the Avian Diet Database development repo](https://github.com/hurlbertlab/dietdatabase/issues) with "study with diet data -- \[Author Year\]" as the subject line.